-¶ Ansul Chemical Co. product Phytar 560 was only arsenical before July 1969.
+Ansul Chemical Co. product Phytar 560 was the only arsenical in use before July 1969.

 After Agent Orange spraying ended in May 1970, the USAF was required to dispose of very large stockpiles of surplus herbicide that were ultimately incinerated aboard the M/T Vulcanus in 1977.
 (The US government had also assumed liability for large unblended inventories of 2,4,5-T and 2,4-D from contracted suppliers, either paying for storage or stockpiling the chemicals at Kelly Air Force Base, Texas, in December 1970 (ref.
 25).
 We do not know the fate of the stockpiles.)